 Individual practitioners (e.g. doctors, lawyers, estate agents)

-An individual practitioner is a public-facing professional, typically with his or her own customer base.
+An individual practitioner is a public-facing professional, typically with their own customer base.
 Doctors, dentists, lawyers, financial planners and insurance or estate agents are all individual practitioners.
 Listings for practitioners may include title or degree certification (e.g. Dr., MD, JD, Esq., CFA).

 - They operate in a public-facing role.
 Support staff should not create their own listings.

-A practitioner shouldn't have multiple listings to cover all of his or her specialisations.
+A practitioner shouldn't have multiple listings to cover all of their specialisations.
+Sales associates or lead generation agents for corporations aren't individual practitioners and aren't eligible for a listing.

 Multiple practitioners at one location